bomsoul/SoftConPj2/README.md

 **Features**

 * You can set time hh and mm for the wake up time
-* When it is on the alarm time Prgram will change to problem solving page
+* When it is on the alarm time Program will change to problem solving page
   * If you can solve the problem the alarm will turn to time page